abrar-fahim/weardrobe/README.md

 - [x] deleting group and then navigating to group list page still shows deleted
 - [ ] use keyboard avoiding view on ios in group chat screen
 - [ ] going to profile info on your own profile by tapping dp on your posts goes to other profile screen in magazione tab
+- [ ] fix send photos to shop chat while chatting via modal from seller screen
+- [ ] clicking on talk about in shopping session screen pushes a new chat screen to stack, it should go back to existing stack screen

 Testing
 - [ ] need to check iters working properly for product/shop reviews